- Multiple-choice Test To Be Held

 Interdepartmental promotion examination open to all qualified employees of the New York State Department of Taxation and Finance and Division of Tax Appeals.

 For Promotion in State Departments, Facilities, and Agencies

 1. Within Promotion Units 2.
 Within Entire Departments 3.
 To Other Departments

-On or before November 4, 2023, you must be a qualified employee of the New York State Office of Mental Health, Office for People With Developmental Disabilities, or Helen Hayes Hospital and have had 45 days of permanent competitive or 55-b/55-c service as:
+On or before April 13, 2024, you must be a qualified employee of the New York State Department of Taxation and Finance or the Division of Tax Appeals and have had three months of permanent competitive or 55-b/55-c service as:

-Qualifying Experience For Appointment From The Eligible List: After one year of service described in the Minimum Qualifications, successful candidates will be qualified for appointment from the eligible list.
+Qualifying Experience For Appointment From The Eligible List: After one year of service at the full performance level, successful candidates will be qualified for appointment from the eligible list.

 Order of Certification: The order of certification of this eligible list will be:

 - "A" eligibles

 The Positions: These positions exist in the Department of Taxation and Finance and are located Statewide.

 - Please access the Human Resources home page on the Tax Department Intranet to obtain the duties statement for these positions.
 This website is only accessible if you are connected to the Tax Department's computer network and is not available on the Internet.